Eastern Europe's aid effort under strain as Ukraine refugees keep arriving

 ($1 = 4.3689 zlotys)

-(Additional reporting by Mari Saito in Medyka, Anna Wlodarczak-Semczuk in Warsaw, Luiza Ilie in Bucharest, Anita Komuves and Krisztina Than in Budapest, and Jason Hovet in Prague; Writing by Gwladys Fouche Editing by Gareth Jones)
+(Additional reporting by Mari Saito in Medyka, Anna Wlodarczak-Semczuk in Warsaw, Luiza Ilie in Bucharest, Robert Muller in Prague, Anita Komuves and Krisztina Than in Budapest; Writing by Gwladys Fouche; Editing by Gareth Jones)

 ((gwladys.fouche@tr.com; +47 21 04 05 53; Reuters Messaging: Twitter handle: @gfouche))